 Conclusion

 In this guide, we have provided an overview of mobile app testing for the FlutterFlow app testing.
 We explored the importance of testing for quality assurance, user experience, and successful deployment.
-We then delved into different testing methods, including manual testing on real devices and automated testing using the Flutter framework.
+We then delved into different testing methods, including manual testing on real devices such as android and iOS setup, and automated testing using the Flutter framework.

 Still have concerns?